 Situated in Stirkel Valley on the edge of the Cranborne Chase AONB, Melbury Vale Winery is surrounded by gorgeous countryside.
 This 28-acre vineyard is a small rural business owned by brother and sister team Glynn and Clare.
 They bought the derelict and dilapidated farmland and buildings of Barfoot Farm in 2003 and spent years lovingly restoring and converting the buildings.

 The on-site winery is particularly impressive due to its various sustainable design features.
 It’s built into the hillside itself, has a flower meadow roof, and harvests rainwater.
 Melbury Vale Winery produces both sparkling and still wines, as well as artisanal cider and a variety of liqueurs and infusions.
 They also offer glamping in three fabulous timber barrel pods, which are nestled on the hillside below the vineyard with exceptional views.
 Perfect if you’re looking for a unique place to stay in Dorset.

-Tours and Tastings: Tours are held on Fridays and Saturdays at 10:30am.
-They cost £27.50 and include a wine tasting and lunch.
+Tours and Tastings: Tours start from £29.50 and include a wine tasting and lunch.

 Address: Foot’s Hill, Cann, Shaftesbury, SP7 0BW

 Formerly known as Portesham Vineyard, Little Waddon Vineyard lies right on the Jurassic Coast, just outside of Weymouth.
 It’s a family-run boutique vineyard focusing on artisanal small batch wine made using Phoenix, Seyval and Regent grapes.
 Little Waddon say it’s the fresh sea air and coastal location that give their wines their “light and crisp flavour that echoes a Dorset summer”.